 NGO AND PEACEBUILDING ACTIVITY

 Cavanaugh has participated in several Track 1.5 and Track 2 diplomacy efforts focused on the South Caucasus.
-In 2009, he took part in Conciliation Resources’ (London) 'Karabakh 2014 Project' and over the past five years has supported the Karabakh Contact Group.
-This effort, backed by the European Partnership for the Peaceful Settlement of the Conflict over Nagorno-Karabakh (Brussels), has given local activists and experts from all sides opportunities to exchange views face-to-face on key issues impeding the peace process.
-Cavanaugh was also involved in an unsuccessful attempt advanced by the International Institute of Strategic Studies (London) to improve Russian-Georgian relations.
+In 2009, he took part in Conciliation Resources’ (London) 'Karabakh 2014 Project' and for five years supported its Karabakh Contact Group.
+This effort, backed by the European Partnership for the Peaceful Settlement of the Conflict over Nagorno-Karabakh (Brussels), gave local activists and experts from all sides opportunities to exchange views face-to-face on key issues impeding the peace process.
+Cavanaugh was also involved in an attempt advanced by the International Institute of Strategic Studies (London) to improve Russian-Georgian relations.
 From 2014-2018, he served as a director and trustee of Conciliation Resources.